 Our Mission

-The mission of San Francisco High School of the Arts is to provide students with an exceptional education in traditional arts and academics, while focusing on character development.
-The curriculum nurtures in students universal values and a sense of civic duty so they may positively contribute to the world.
+The mission of San Francisco High School of the Arts is to provide students with an exceptional education in traditional arts and academics, while focus nurtures in students universal values and a sense of civic duty so they may positively contribute to the world.

 More than fifteen years ago, a group of parents—including myself—envisioned a school that combined the rigor of strong academics with the beauty and discipline of classical arts.
 Our goal was to raise not only talented artists but thoughtful, resilient leaders guided by universal values.